Tools4everBV/HelloID-Conn-Prov-Target-AFAS-Profit-Users/README.md

 In addition to use to the above get-connector, the connector also uses the following build-in Profit update-connectors:

 *	KnUser

+### Remarks
+- When using the permissions, you may encounter the error "De gegevens zijn inmiddels gewijzigd door een andere gebruiker" (The data has been modified by another user).
+This issue arises primarily due to the rapid succession of actions.
+To resolve this, consider configuring concurrent actions to limit the number of simultaneous operations that can be executed for an individual person.

 ## Getting help
 > _For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012558020-Configure-a-custom-PowerShell-target-system) pages_